Thabokuhle/Soccer-Data-Analysis/README.md

 # South African Soccer Dataset – SQL Analysis

 ## Project Overview
-This project analyzes a South African soccer dataset using Google BigQuery.
+This project analyses a South African soccer dataset using Google BigQuery.
 The objective is to answer key analytical questions related to players, teams, contracts, salaries, and performance metrics.